Onelinerhub/onelinerhub/htpasswd/create.md

-# How to append stderr to stdout and log it to a file
+# Create new htpasswd file with username and password

 ```bash
 htpasswd -c /dir/.htpasswd user1